 Download TrakMac

-Your bodyweight is the one thing a macro calculator measures and the one thing you have spent years making misleading.
-TrakMac sets your targets from what you can actually do.
-Download TrakMac free. iOS — free to download.
+Your bodyweight is the one thing a macro calculator measures, and the one thing you have spent months making misleading.
+TrakMac sets your targets from how you actually train.
+Download TrakMac free. iOS, free to download.